sarveshmann/cse15l-lab-reports/lab_report_4.md

       <img src="tests-fail.png" width="650" height="180">

-      *Here, we can see two Junit tests were ran and one of them failed.
+      *Here, we can see two JUnit tests were ran and one of them failed.
 Now, in the next step, we will edit the ListExamples.java file to fix the error in the "merge" method using just the command-line*

 > ### Step 2 - Edit files in the repository: